-- Make the belt as long as possible by tilting the latch plate and puiling it along the belt. - 2.
-Put the restraint on the seat. - Run the vehicle's safety belt through or around the restraint.
+- 2. Put the restraint on the seat. - 3.
+Run the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.

-- Buckle the belt.
+- 4. Buckle the belt.
 Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to. - 5.
 To tighten the belt, pull its free end while you push down on the child restraint.
 If you're using a forward-facing child restraint, you may find it helpful to use your knee to push down on the child restraint as you tighten the belt.

-Push and pull the child restraint in different directions to be sure it is secure.
+6. Push and pull the child restraint in different directions to be sure it is secure.